Updated December 2015

 - 38 KU Medical Center alumni live and/or practice in Ford County.

 - 8 health care providers have been placed in Ford County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

 - 3 Ford County physicians received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

-- 116 enrollments in KU Medical Center continuing education courses and conferences by Ford County health care professionals in Fiscal Year 2015.
+- 111 enrollments in KU Medical Center continuing education/professional development courses and conferences by Ford County health care professionals in Fiscal Year 2015.
 Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.